koki0517/MyORIDURu/_posts/2019-05-08-study-eng-joan-2.md

 > Where can I get some info?<br>
 > Where can I plug in my tablet PC?<br>

-- Where would you like to spend your vacation?
+- Where would yolike에 비해 정중한 표현) to spend your vacation?
 > Where would you like to have dinner?<br>
 > Where would you like to take a stroll?<br>
 > Where would you like to stay?<br>